LawrenceZ22/ThermoHands/README.md

 You can use `state_dataset.py` to summarize your dataset and  `th2player.py` to visualize the 3D hand mesh.
 Make proper modification to these files' path parameters to adapt to your own dataset.

 ## 🔧 TherFormer baseline
 We follow [HTT](https://github.com/fylwen/HTT) to use lmdb during training, thus data prepocessing is required before the training.
-Please refer to [make_lmdb.py](https://github.com/LawrenceZ22/ThermoHands/blob/main/TherFormer/make_lmdb.py) as example.
+Please refer to [make_lmdb.py](https://github.com/LawrenceZ22/ThermoHands/blob/main/TherFormer/make_lmdb.py) as an example.

-To train a therformer-V for thermal images:
+To train the therformer-V for thermal images:
 ```
 cd TherFormer
 python train_baseline.py --dataset_folder [your_data_folder] --cache_folder [you_workspace_path] --train_dataset thermal